 English language classes for students whose first language is not English.

 Kansas City schools — Bishop Ward High School is located at 708 N 18th St, Kansas City KS 66102.
-708 N 18th St is in the Kensington neighborhood and 66102 ZIP code in Kansas City, KS The school district for Bishop Ward High School is the Archdiocese Kansas City Education Off.
+708 N 18th St is in the 66102 ZIP code in Kansas City, KS The school district for Bishop Ward High School is the Archdiocese Of Kansas City In Kansas.
 Bishop Ward High School is a Catholic school that serves grade levels 9 - 12.

 Have a question?
 Visit our Help Center to find the answer